 - You could also bake the flatbreads on a pizza stone in the oven.
 Try this tip from Sean at Diversivore.com.
 Preheat your pizza stone in a 450 F oven.
 Place the flatbread on a silicone baking sheet or a piece of parchment paper.
 Move the flatbread to the oven and bake for 3-4 minutes.
 Remove the silicone baking sheet from the oven.
 Move the flatbread to a wire rack to cool and place the next flatbread on the silicone baking sheet.
 Continue the baking process until all of the dough has been baked.

 How to use sourdough discard flatbread

 One of my all-time favorite things to do with flatbread is to turn it into pizza.
-Check out these amazing flatbread pizza recipes.
+Check out these amazing flatbread pizza recipes or my recipes for Greek Flatbread Pizza or Crab Rangoon Flatbread Pizza.
 But there are so many other ways to serve flatbread.